Mohammad-Khoshroo/recaman-sequence/README.md

 | 10,000 | ~4 s | ~0.01 s |
 | 100,000 | ~7 min | ~0.1 s |

+### Dynamic Zoom Logic

+In Recamán's sequence, the step size at iteration `n` is exactly `n`.
+Therefore, the radius of the arc drawn at step `n` is always `n/2`.
+The `--dynamic` flag leverages this mathematical property: at frame `i`, it calculates the maximum value reached so far and sets the y-axis limits to `±(i/2)`, creating a smooth, step-by-step camera movement that perfectly tracks the drawing.

 ### High-water marks

 The points where the sequence reaches a new maximum are themselves an OEIS